Shopping Cart

 e.g.: Paraffinum Liquidum (Mineral Oil), Petrolatum, Cera Microcristallina (Microcrystalline Wax), Ozokerite, Paraffin, Microcrystalline Wax, Ceresin, Hydrogenated Polyisobutene...

-Mineral oils come from petroleum, are not biodegradable and therefore pollute the environment.
+Mineral oils are derived from petroleum, are not biodegradable, and therefore pollute the environment.

 e.g.: PEG-6, PEG-8, PEG-12, PEG-20, PEG-32, PEG-40, PEG-100, PEG-150, PEG-7 Glyceryl Cocoate, PEG-40 Hydrogenated Castor Oil, PEG-20 Stearate, PEG-100 Stearate, PEG-14M, PEG-75 Lanolin...